 The methods I recommend—dream analysis, meditation, serious engagement with religious texts—are all fundamentally religious in the original sense of the word.
 The etymology suggests "binding" or "giving careful consideration."
 All three bind us to something deeper than everyday consciousness and require sustained attention.

-If the gaining of knowledge and wisdom continues throughout life up to the moment of death, then they must be preparations for something beyond death.
+If the gaining of knowledge and wisdom continues throughout life up to the moment of death, then they may well be preparations for something beyond death.
 They point at a purpose that transcends mortality.
 Love works the same way—if it were meant only to fill time and its purpose ended with death, we would never commit to it.
 The fact that we love knowing the beloved will die suggests an ultimate purpose beyond ending.

 What that purpose is remains to be discovered.
 But I think there are grounds for cautious optimism.